ehrpg/qstar/docs/index.md

 <td><i class="game-icon-d12"></i></td>
 <td>
 Every character uses a [d4][], [d6][], [d8][], [d10][] and a [d12][] for
 everything he's doing.
-Every roll is made with a single die.
+Every roll is made with a single die, with exception of damage rolls.
 The more sides the die has the better the chance on rolling **higher**, which is **better**.
 </td>
 </tr>
 <tr>